AaltoImagingLanguage/Hakala2024/wordvectors/readme.md

-Download the word vectors from OSF here:
+Download the word vectors to this folder from OSF: https://osf.io/2cbzw/.